adrlsx/backup.sh/README.md

 bash backup.sh
 ```

+Important notice: **symlinks will be followed when creating the archive**.
+Depending on how your data is organized, this can potentially create duplicate folders in the final archive.
+Exclude or delete symlinks before backing up to avoid unnecessarily increasing the size of the backup archive.

 ## Built with

 - [Bash 5.2](https://tiswww.case.edu/php/chet/bash/bashtop.html) - Bash is an sh-compatible command language interpreter that executes commands read from the standard input or from a file.
 Bash is free software, distributed under the terms of the GPLv3 license.

 - [7-Zip 23.01](https://7-zip.org/) - 7-Zip is a file archiver with a high compression ratio.
 7-Zip is free and open source software and most of the code is under the GNU LGPL license.
 It supports strong AES-256 encryption in 7z and ZIP formats.
-This script uses 7zzs, the standalone console version of 7-Zip (version compiled with static system library linking).

 ## Contributing